outeredge/edge-docker-php-dev/README.md

 # edge-docker-php-dev

-PHP development image by outer/edge - plays nicely with Gitpod.
+PHP development image by outer/edge - plays nicely with Ona (Gitpod).

 See the base image [edge-docker-php](https://github.com/outeredge/edge-docker-php) for configuration options.